BEEF LIVER BALLS

 Here's the thing.
 Since most people under 20 have been raised on search engines, many of our population believe the results that turn up.
 After all browser companies spend millions on making searches more relevant.

 So how is it that at the top of a search for "bones dog treats" we get five images of everything EXCEPT a REAL dog treat bone?

 Alternative facts and dog bone treat in Australia.

 Have we become so Americanised that we can't even tell a real bone from an animal when we see one?
 Sure our dog food is full of grain, but if something is advertised as a BONE, shouldn't it be A BONE?

 If you look at the image in this article we see one set of GREEN compressed vegetable matter (bone shaped) and four rawhide (cheap leather) products masquerading as bones.

 If you have read any other articles on the internet or this healthy dog treat site, you will realise that many people consider dogs to be carnivores and in need of meat and animal products as their major food source.
-Compressed green bone shaped vegetables is the last thing you should feed your dog.
+Compressed green bone shaped vegetables are the last thing you should feed your dog.

 And I have also written articles on the danger of rawhide dog treats (as has most of the internet) warning that both the material (cheap leather) and additives are harmful to most dogs, some also causing blockages in your dog.

 Are not surprisingly, from animals - the primary thing that wolves and wild dogs hunt for their MAIN FOOD SOURCE.
 This means they evolved to eat the whole of the animal including REAL bones.
 Bones provide calcium, fibre and extremely nutritious NATURAL marrow fat.
 While most dogs cant access the marrow in a big bone that is fine.
 My dog is on a mostly raw diet and gets his calcium via raw chicken necks.